If your computer is running the Windows operating system, chances are that you’re familiar with the term “malware.”

 If you don’t do this and you reboot your PC, the malware will be active again.

-All the software tools listed in this guide are designed to detect malicious files on your Windows machine, but the functionality of the tools differ from each other.
+All the software tools listed in this guide are designed to detect malicious files on your Windows machine, but the functionality of the tools differs from each other.

 RKill is the only tool on the list that does not remove malware.
 For example, if Malwarebytes is unable to quarantine a malware threat, you can use RKill to kill the malware process.
 Once you’ve killed the process, you can use Malwarebytes to delete or quarantine the malware process.